OCHA-DAP/pa-anticipatory-action/analyses/npl/README.md

-The action trigger is somewhat more complex: either the 3-day GloFAS river discharge forecast has a 70% probability or higher of exceeding the 1-in-2-year return period, or the government measured water level reaches or exceeds the danger leve.
+The action trigger is somewhat more complex: either the 3-day GloFAS river discharge forecast has a 70% probability or higher of exceeding the 1-in-2-year return period, or the government measured water level reaches or exceeds the danger level.
 Furthermore, in either case the government-issued flood forecast bulletin must predict flood warnings for the targeted river basins.